Xavier Bettel: Early life

-Political life

-Municipal politics
+Municipal politics (1999-2013)

 In the elections of 1999, Bettel was elected to Luxembourg City's communal council, finishing sixth on the DP's list.
 Two years after his election to the local council, on 12 July 2001, he was certified as a lawyer.
 On 28 November 2005, after the municipal elections in which he was placed fourth on the DP list, Bettel was appointed échevin (alderman) in the council of Luxembourg City.

 Following municipal elections on 9 October 2011, Bettel was sworn in as Mayor of Luxembourg on 24 November 2011.
 He resigned from his position as DP leader in the Chamber of Deputies, which he had held since 2009.

-National politics
+Chamber of Deputies (1999-2013)

 Bettel ran for the Chamber of Deputies in the 1999 general election; he finished tenth amongst DP candidates in the Centre constituency, with the top seven being elected.
 However, the DP overtook the Luxembourg Socialist Workers' Party (LSAP) as the second-largest party; its members formed the majority of the new government as the Christian Social People's Party's (CSV) coalition partners.
 Thus, with Lydie Polfer and Anne Brasseur vacating their seats to take roles in the government, as well as Colette Flesch not taking her seat so as to focus on her role as Member of the European Parliament (MEP), Bettel was appointed to the Chamber of Deputies, starting 12 August 1999.
+Sworn in at age 26, he was the youngest deputy at the time.

 By the time of the 2004 general election, Bettel had significantly consolidated his position; he finished fourth (of the five DP members elected), assuring him a seat in the Chamber of Deputies.

-Prime Minister
+Premiership (2013–2023)

 First term

 In 2013, Bettel was elected leader of the Democratic Party.
-In the 2013 general election, he led the party to a third-ranked position in parliamentary seats.
+In the 2013 snap general election, he led the party to an increase in vote share, coming in third and equalling the LSAP's 13 seats in the 60-seat Chamber of Deputies.
 On 25 October, Bettel was designated by Grand Duke Henri as the formateur for the next government.
 He assumed his post as Luxembourg's Prime Minister on 4 December 2013.
-In the government's coalition of the Democratic Party (DP), Luxembourg Socialist Workers' Party (LSAP) and The Greens, he led the cabinet with co-Deputy Prime Ministers Etienne Schneider and Félix Braz.
-In his first term, he also held the functions of Minister of State, Minister for Communications and the Media, Minister for Culture and Minister for Religious Affairs.
+In the government's coalition of the DP, LSAP, and The Greens, he led the cabinet with LSAP leader Etienne Schneider serving as Deputy Prime Minister.
+In his first term, he also held the functions of Minister of State, Minister for Communications and the Media, Minister for Culture, and Minister for Religious Affairs.